You Know That Sex Sells—Do You Know Why?

 The researchers found that when people were shown pictures of couples in erotic positions, they were more likely to risk $1.00 compared to when they were shown pictures of a spider and snake or household appliances.
 Most importantly, they found that the nucleus accumbens, the part of the brain associated with experiencing positive emotional states, were activated when making riskier decisions.

 Thus, because of activation in the nucleus accumbens region of the brain, people made risky financial investments.

 So, this is all well and good, but why do these results matter?
 Well, this type of subtle “priming” happens all the time.
 In fact, this basic principle is widely used in casinos.
 Casino owners want people to make riskier decisions when gambling, so casinos are designed to maximize positive emotions like excitement.
-Casino floors are full of colorful lights, attractive servers, and appetizing food and drinks all working together to increase your nucleus accumbens activation.
+Casino floors are full of colorful lights, attractive servers, and appetizing food and drink all working together to increase your nucleus accumbens activation.

 Thus, the next time you’re in Las Vegas, pay attention to parts of the environment designed to activate your nucleus accumbens.
 While there is nothing wrong with going to Las Vegas, it might not be a bad idea to pause and consider what is influencing your spending habits.
 After all, casino owners know what will make you spend more money—you should too.

 Darwin Guevarra, a research assistant in the Personality and Well-being Lab at San Francisco State University, contributed to this entry.

 This post is based on the following research paper:

 Brian Kuntson, G. Ellition Wimmer, Camelia M. Kuhnen and Piotr Winkielman (2008).
 Nucleus accumbens activation mediates the influence of reward cues on financial risk taking.
 NeuroReport, 19, 509-513.